 While September marks the beginning of Nepal’s busy autumn season, the trails do not become very congested until October.
 After a monsoon break, most trekking route in Everest region are reopens for the adventure trekkers.

 Everest Base Camp Trek: This trek is very popular for almost every adventurer in the world.
-This trek not only offers Mount Everest’s natural beauty, but it also teaches you about the Sherpa people’s rich historic culture and traditions, as well as the Tibetan Buddhist faith.
+This trek not only offers Mount Everest’s natural beauty, but it also teaches you about the himalayan people’s rich historic culture and traditions, as well as the Tibetan Buddhist faith.
 Monasteries, gompas, and prayer wheels are examples of ancient architecture and sculpture that make you forget about the difficulty of the walk.
+Want to see the complete EBC Trek Itinerary?
+We’ve got you covered.

 Gokyo Lake Trek: In the Everest region, Gokyo is an attractive and unique trip.
-Your trek will be enriched by the Gokyo valley, which is adorned with freshwater lakes with awesome glaciers.
+Your trek will be Gokyo valley, which is adorned with freshwater lakes with awesome glaciers.
 This trip provides breathtaking views of majestic peaks and Nepal’s largest glacier, the Ngozumpa Glacier.
 It is appropriate for people who are unable to complete the Everest Base Camp Trek because of inclement weather.
+Alternatively, you can explore other equally beautiful treks like the Khopra Danda Trek, which offers serenity with less foot traffic.

 Everest Base Camp Helicopter Tour: This type of tour is ideal for people who don’t have the time to trek for 12 to 14 days.
-People who are physically disabled as well as the elderly can take a 3–4 hour helicopter flight to EBC by helicopter.
 This tour provides the stunning peaks, including Mt.
 Everest, Lhotse, Amadablam & Thamserku etc. as well as other most breathtaking vistas can be seen during the trek.
 The helicopter tour is fantastic way to see the aerial view of Himalayan Land Scape.
+For details, see our guide on Heli Tour to Everest Base Camp.

 Everest Base Camp Trek September Packing List

 The weather in the mountains is unpredictable, therefore you must plan ahead of time.
-Rainfall is expected in the early days of September.
+Rainfall might expect in the early days of September.
 To avoid from getting wet, bring a rain coat or poncho and water proof backpack.
 Remember, the Everest base camp trek is a high-altitude trek, you should have basic knowledge about the packing list according to season.

 Don’t forget to carry enough extra socks.
 Because you need some spare socks for the reason that you don’t have to trek with wet feet.
 And make sure you have other changing clothes after your arrival at the lodge, so you don’t have to sit around in the damp clothes.
 Light woolen merino clothes are perfect to keep you warm even if you are wet.